martucs/42_Irc/README.md

 | `/join <#chann> [<key>]` | Joins a channel that requires a key to join |
 | `/join 0` | Leaves all the joined channels |

 This command is kind of the base of the project, you need this command to test almost every other command.
-It's tricky because you need to have a lot into account.
+It's tricky because you need to take a lot into account.
-Questions that you need to make every time you join a channel:
+Questions that you need to ask yourself every time you join a channel:
 - Did the client reach the _[CHANNEL LIMIT](https://modern.ircdocs.horse/#chanlimit-parameter)_?
+- Does the channel exist?

+  If it does:
      - Did the channel reach the _[CLIENT LIMIT](https://modern.ircdocs.horse/#client-limit-channel-mode)_?
      - Does the channel have an _[INVITE ONLY MODE](https://modern.ircdocs.horse/#invite-only-channel-mode)_?
      - Does the channel need a _[KEY](https://modern.ircdocs.horse/#key-channel-mode)_ to enter?

+   If it doesn't:
+     - Create it (handle the name if it is > [CHANNELLENNBR](https://modern.ircdocs.horse/#channellen-parameter))
+     - Add the client as member & operator

-There are many replies and errors that this command has, but you will have to look for them.
+There are many replies and errors to send for this command, but they are very well documented in the [Modern IRC Protocol](https://modern.ircdocs.horse/).

-This is a complex line with the /join command that should not give seg fault or equivalent, just send the client some errors.
+This is an example of a complex line with the /join command that should not give seg fault or equivalent, just send the client the corresponding replies:
 ```
 /join #a,b,#c ,,key
 ```